 - 18 APIs have died

-View the slide presentation from the 2007 API HIV/AIDS awareness event sponsored by the Minnesota Department of Health - Office of Minority and Multicultural Health and the STD and HIV Section:
+View the slide presentation from the 2007 API HIV/AIDS awareness event sponsored by the Minnesota Department of Health - Office of Minority and Multicultural Health and the STD, HIV and TB Section:

 (Power Point slide show: 55KB/15 pages)